patrikgerard/harmful-speech/README.md

 - `broken_up_df/filtered_clustered_df_classified_part_*.parquet` — source corpus shards and metadata
 - `qwen3_14b_predictions.csv` — Qwen3-14B validation predictions

-Update the data paths in the notebook's **Configuration** section before running.
+Update the data paths in the notebook's configuration section before running.

 Run the notebook from top to bottom to reproduce the analyses, tables, figures, and output files used in the paper.